active-logic/activelogic-cs/README.md

 **Explicit data structures** - This approach is flexible but the resulting programs may be harder to read, slower, and definitely require more memory.

 **Visual programming** - This simply doesn't suit everybody's taste.
-Rather than a visual tool integrating existing code via complex interfaces and/or blackboards, some of us prefer writing computer programs.
+Rather than a visual tool integrating existing code Via complex interfaces and/or blackboards, some of us prefer writing computer programs.

 Active Logic seamlessly integrates with the host language: